LuminousDy/ITSS_Code/README.md

-# Mammography Object Detection Framework with YOLOv8
+# Mammography Analysis Framework with Object Detection, Classification, and Medical Report Generation

-This framework provides a comprehensive solution for detecting calcifications and masses in mammography images using YOLOv8.
-The pipeline offers end-to-end capabilities from data preprocessing through model training to performance evaluation.
+This comprehensive framework provides an end-to-end solution for mammography image analysis using object detection (YOLOv8), image classification (EfficientNetV2B0), and medical report generation (Vision-Language Model).
+The pipeline offers capabilities from data preprocessing through model training to performance evaluation and medical report generation.

 ## Repository Structure